sigulete/kde-bootc/README.md

 The filesystem structure follows ostree specifications:

-- The `/usr` directory is read-only, with all changes managed by the container image.
+- The `/usr` (as well as `/opt`) directory is read-only, with all changes managed by the container image.
 - The `/etc` directory is editable, but any changes applied in the container image will be transferred to the node unless the file was modified locally.
 - Changes to `/var` (including `/var/home`) are made during the first boot.
 Afterwards, `/var` remains untouched.

 The full documentation for bootc can be found here: https://bootc-dev.github.io/bootc/

 ## What is kde-bootc?
-This project utilises `quay.io/fedora/fedora-bootc` as the base image to create a customizable container for building your personalised Fedora KDE atomic desktop.
+This project utilises `quay.io/fedora/fedora-kinoite` as the base image to create a customizable container for building your personalised Fedora KDE atomic desktop.

 The aim is to explain basic concepts and share some useful tips.
 It is important to note that this template is meant to be modified according to your needs, so it is not necessarily a final product.
 However, it will work out of the box.

 Although it is tailored to KDE Plasma, most of the concepts and methodologies also apply to other desktop environments.

+(`quay.io/fedora/fedora-bootc` is the "generic" base image without any DE, `quay.io/organization/fedora` is where all their images exist)

 ## Repository structure
 I tried to organise the repository for easy reading and maintenance.
 Files are stored in functional and well-defined directories, making them easy to find and understand their purpose and where they will be placed in the container image.